 Human papillomavirus vaccination can also help reduce the incidence of other anogenital cancers and genital warts and may decrease the incidence of oropharyngeal cancer.
 Each year in the United States, HPV is believed to cause approximately 2,600 cases of vulvar and vaginal cancer, 4,300 cases of anal cancer, 360,000 cases of genital warts, and more than 8,400 cases of oropharyngeal cancer.
 Approximately 35% of all cases of anal cancer and 80% of all cases of oropharyngeal cancer are in men.

-Receiving three HPV vaccine doses does not eliminate the importance of cervical cytology screenings, as 30% of cervical cancers are caused by HPV genotypes that are not vaccine preventable.
+Receiving all recommended HPV vaccine doses does not eliminate the importance of cervical cytology screenings, as 30% of cervical cancers are caused by HPV genotypes that are not vaccine preventable.

 View AGOG's Patient Education Human Papillomavirus FAQ, Updated November 2015